Leafy greens love cooler weather.

 Caterpillars in autumn seem to love leafy green lettuces here.
 Green looper caterpillars created havoc last year.
-This year I have planted them under an insect mesh net.
-Let’s see if that is better!
 They don’t seem to like the endive or other greens nearly as much as succulent, juicy lettuce.
 Keep a close eye on your tender crops and if the ends of leaves look like they are being removed, check under-sides of all leaves for a caterpillar [small or large!]

 Try an experiment some time and go out at mid-afternoon and put your hand flat onto soil in full sun and notice how cold/hot it is.
 Now feel soil in a shaded place.
 Then choose where best to sow/plant for your crops.